-We’re delighted to be able to make the spreadsheet containing details of the railway worker accidents available to you.
-It’s taken months of hard work on the part of the volunteers to get the data entered into the spreadsheet, but it is well worth it.
+We’re delighted to be able to make the database containing details of the railway worker accidents available to you.
+It’s taken months of hard work on the part of the volunteers to get the data entered into the database, but it is well worth it.
 We now invite you to make use of it and to provide us with your thoughts and feedback.

 The data is available as a downloadable spreadsheet at the foot of this page.
 Before that we’ve provided a series of important notes to help you make best use of the spreadsheet and data.